-Old fashioned ice cream cake recipes were prized in the Victorian Era.
-Some say this luscious layer cake's name came about because its soft sponge texture and thick, creamy filling made it taste similar to homemade ice cream.
+Old fashioned cream cake recipes were prized in the Victorian Era.
+They were commonly called ice cream cakes though there's NO ice cream in them.
+Some say this luscious 5-layer cake's name came about because its soft sponge texture and thick, creamy filling made it taste similar to ice cream.

 Others say it earned its name because it became popular to serve with ice cream.
-Whatever the case, this rich, homemade cake makes a wonderful treat for any occasion.
+Whatever the case, this richly moist homemade cake makes a wonderful treat for any occasion.
 In truth, it makes the occasion!
-These Victoria-style sponge cakes taste every bit as good as they look.
+These Victoria-style sponges taste every bit as good as they look!

 Buckeye Cookery and Practical Housekeeping (1877)

 Two cups sugar, one of butter, three and a fourth cups flour, one-fourth cup sweet milk (some take two cups flour, one cup cornstarch, and one of sweet milk), two teaspoons baking powder, whites of eight eggs, flavor and bake (375°) in jelly tins.

 Boiled Icing Recipe: Boil two and a half cups powdered sugar in a half teacup water, stirring constantly; when thick and clear, pour boiling hot over the well-whipped whites of three eggs, beat till nearly cold, flavor and spread on cakes. —Mrs. Dr. D. H. Moore, Wesleyan College, Cincinnati

 Make good sponge cake (as above), bake half an inch thick in jelly pans, and let them get perfectly cold; take a pint of the thickest sweet cream, beat until it looks like ice cream, make very sweet, and flavor with vanilla; blanch and chop a pound of almonds, stir into cream, and put very thickly between each layer.
 This is the "Queen of All Cakes." —Miss Mattie Fullington